 The Persian breed group includes the Exotic Shorthair and the Himalayan.
 The Exotic Shorthair is the shorthair equivalent of the Persian and differs only by coat length.
-It has a plush, dense coat that makes this kitty look like a teddy bear.
+It has a plush, dense coat makes this kitty look like a teddy bear.

-The Himalayan was developed by combining the breeds Persians and Siamese.
+The Himalayan was developed by combining the breeds of Persians and Siamese.
 This man-made hybrid breed is identical to the Persian but distinguished by the points on the cats' facial mask, feet, ears, tail, and deep blue eyes.

 Colors of Persian cats

 The original Persians are believed to have had grey fur, but today the shades are many.
 The Persians can be solid, bicolor, particular, as well as shaded, smoke, silver, and golden.
 There are also many other coat types, including tabby, calico, and a chinchilla.
-The colors include black, red, white, chocolate, lilac, sepia, mink, and the famous blue, which is actually a pale silvery-grey.
+The colors include black, red, white, chocolate, lilac, sepia, mink, and the famous blue, a pale silvery-grey.
 Pure white Persians may have blue or copper-colored eyes or even one blue and one copper.

 Character and temperament of the Persian breed